dnolan1993/rock-paper-scissors-game/README.md

 ### Solved bugs
 <ol>
  <li>
-  My mentor pointed out that when an icon was hovered over all icons were becoming enlarged instead of the individual icon being hovered over.
+  My mentor pointed out that when an icon is hovered over all icons were becoming enlarged instead of the individual icon being hovered over.
    <ul>
     <li>
      We determined this was due to me placing the 'hover' pseudo-class on the wrong element.